Skip to main content

 The signer can sign Debian packages and adds the signature in the dpkg-sig format.

-Note that this signer uses OpenPGP and not X.509 certificates.
-The OpenPGP public key can instead be obtained from the worker's status output.
-Additionally, the generate CSR functionality allows adding a user ID to the public key and storing the new public key in the PGPPUBLICKEY worker property.
+The Debian dpkg-sig Signer uses OpenPGP and not X.509 certificates.
+You can obtain the OpenPGP public key from the worker's status output instead.
+Additionally, the generate CSR functionality allows you to add a user ID to the public key and to store the new public key in the PGPPUBLICKEY worker property.

 The key management operations are the same as for the generic OpenPGP Signer.